Canon G7 X Mark II vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the G7X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G7X Mark II and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the G7X Mark II followed on from the Canon G7 X. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Both the G7X Mark II and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the G7X Mark II was followed by the Canon G7 X Mark III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G7 X Mark II and the Olympus E-M5 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.